Disney World DAS Pass FAQs: What to Know Before Applying

 After you request a video chat, you’ll enter a virtual waiting room until someone is available to speak with you.

-When the cast member joins the call, they’ll ask a few questions, and you’ll need to explain why you or your child (whoever you’re applying for) is unable to wait in a traditional standby line.
+When the cast member joins the call, you’ll need to explain why your child is unable to wait in a traditional standby line.

 Want help getting ready?
 Subscribe below to get my free DAS Prep Worksheet, designed to help you think through what to say, what to expect, and how to self-advocate during the interview.